Hiking with kids is possible. Read these tips.

 - Use distraction techniques.
-Point things out to them and make it interesting.
+Point things out interesting things to them.

 One thing we have found immensely useful is Geocaching.
 This is a global treasure hunt game where you can find treasure, known as 'caches', using a GPS.
 Kids can take small swaps to exchange with items in each treasure cache.
 You can read more about that in our What is Geocaching?

 Avoid carrying them unless necessary.
-If you carry them often, they will soon learn to expect it all the time, and not build the skills and stamina for them to hike themselves.
+If you carry them often, they will soon learn to expect it all the time and not build the skills and stamina to hike themselves.

 Hiking with Older Children

-As children get older, then you can start to expose them to ‘proper’ hiking.
-You may still need to use some of the techniques used with younger children.
+You can start exposing children to 'proper' hiking as they grow up.
+You may still need to use some techniques with younger children.

 Now you can make challenges bigger.
-In summertime a climb up Mount Snowdon via the Pyg and Miners track is a good challenge.
+In the summertime, climbing Mount Snowdon via the Pyg and Miners track is a challenge you can set.

 When they get older, they get more independent.
 Make sure they carry their gear, such as additional clothing, food, and an emergency kit, and teach them how to use it.